 Which is the best personality test for personality development?

 As you've probably noticed, personality tests are also beneficial if you want to develop a deeper understanding of yourself.
-They also tell you where your dissatisfactions and frustrations come from.
+This is because they also give you information about where your Dissatisfaction and frustrations.

 In order for a personality test to offer you ideas for further development, it is best to choose a test in which the model behind it particularly appeals to you.
 If you can't really identify with the theory behind a test, you're unlikely to get a result that inspires you to pursue development opportunities.
 So for your personal development, the best test is the one whose theory picks you up and gives you insight into the aspects that interest you most.